dolthub/docs/content/reference/sql/version-control/dolt-sql-functions.md

 D---E---F---G main
 ```

-A hypothetic example where we substitute letters for commit
+A hypothetical example where we substitute letters for commit
 hashes would look like:

 ```sql